 Internal dosimetry is "...the scientific methodology used to measure, calculate, estimate, assay, predict, and otherwise quantify the radiative energy absorbed by the ionization and excitation of atoms in human tissues as a result of the emission of energetic radiation by internally deposited radionuclides" (Raabe 1994).
-Radiation protection requirements for U.S. Department of Energy (DOE) and DOE contractor employees are given in DOE's Occupational Radiation Protection, Title 10, Code of Federal Regulations, Part 835 (DOE 2007a).
+Radiation protection requirements for U.S. Department of Energy (DOE) and DOE contractor employees are given in DOE's Occupational Radiation Protection, Title 10, Code of Federal Regulations, Part 835 (DOE 2017).
 On June 8, 2007, DOE published an amendment to 10 CFR 835 which, in part, updated DOE's requirements for assessing and recording internal dosimetry results.
 The update was made to make DOE's system consistent with more recent national and international consensus standards.
 In this Technical Standard this regulation will be referred to as "10 CFR 835."
-Further, the Radiological Control Standard ("RadCon Standard;" DOE 2008a) contains provisions that apply to many contractors by virtue of being included in their contract.
-DOE's 10 CFR 835 and RadCon Standard require monitoring of the workplace, and monitoring of radiation workers who, under typical conditions, are likely to receive 0.1 rems (0.001 Sv) or more committed effective dose, and/or 5 rems (0.05 Sy) committed equivalent dose to any organ or tissue, from all occupational radionuclide intakes in a year.
+Further, the Radiological Control Standard ("RadCon Standard;" DOE-STD-1098-2017) contains provisions that apply to many contractors by virtue of being included in their contract.
+DOE's 10 CFR 835 and RadCon Standard require monitoring of the workplace, and monitoring of radiation workers who, under typical conditions, are likely to receive 0.1 roentgen equivalent man (rem) (0.001 sievert (Sv)) or more committed effective dose, and/or 5 rem (0.05 Sv) committed equivalent dose to any organ or tissue, from all occupational radionuclide intakes in a year.
 The regulation 10 CFR 835 also requires that measurements of internal radionuclides and the assessments of committed effective dose resulting from intakes of radionuclides be recorded, reported, and archived.